COVID-19 and emergency contraception

 Emergency contraception is available on the NHS from a number of different services, including family planning clinics and GP surgeries.
 It’s also available from high street pharmacies and through trusted online services such as LloydsPharmacy Online Doctor.

-Because of the lockdown, your local NHS services may have changed their opening hours or switched to an appointment-only system.
+Because of the current situation, your local NHS services may have changed their opening hours or switched to an appointment-only system.
 This means that walk-in services are typically not available.
 In any case, the official guidance is that you telephone or email your local service.
 Even if the centre is open, you may be putting yourself and others at risk by visiting in person.

 After contacting the service, you will likely be offered a telephone or video consultation.
 During this, the doctor or nurse will ask questions to ensure you receive the correct type of emergency contraception to suit your needs.